 Accounts Receivable and Accrued Unbilled Revenues.
-The balance of Accounts Receivable and Accrued Unbilled Revenues was \$228.3 million and \$249.9 million at December 31, 2015 and 2014, respectively, a decrease of \$21.6 million, or 8.6 percent, primarily due to a decrease in billings to OG&E's retail customers.
+The balance of Accounts Receivable and Accrued Unbilled Revenues was \$235.2 million and \$228.3 million at December 31, 2016 and 2015, respectively, an increase of \$6.9 million, or 3.0 percent, primarily due to an increase in billings to OG&E's retail customers reflecting higher usage in December 2016 compared to December 2015.